|

 4.

-3. Snow in the woods had been softened by the rain so you had to be careful of getting stuck.
-Maffer and I took a run to Highwaters, but the trail was tangly and we often had to skip hundreds of feet of flooded slushy bogs.
+3. Snow in the woods was softened by the rain so we had to be careful again getting stuck.
+Maffer and I took a run to Highwaters but the trail was a mess, we often had to skip hundreds of feet of flooded slushy bogs.

 2.